hypo69/hypo/docs/gemini/consultant/ru/utils/cursor_spinner.md

 **Changes Made**

-- Added missing import `from src.logger import logger`.
+- Added docstrings in reStructuredText format for the `spinning_cursor` and `show_spinner` functions, including type hints.
-- Improved docstrings using reStructuredText (RST) format, including type hints and detailed descriptions.
+- Changed module docstring to reStructuredText format, updated to comply with `src.utils` naming conventions.
-- Replaced `json.load` with `j_loads` or `j_loads_ns` as specified in the instructions (no `j_loads` or `j_loads_ns` found in the provided code).
+- Removed redundant comments.
-- Wrapped the main `while` loop in a `try...except` block to handle potential exceptions and log errors using `logger.error`.
-This is a best practice for error handling.
+- Added `from src.logger import logger` import statement.
-- Renamed variable `spinner` in the `show_spinner` function to `spinner` to match variable names in the docstrings.
+- Wrapped the main loop of `show_spinner` in a `try...except` block to catch potential exceptions and log errors using `logger.error`.
-- Updated docstring for the module and functions using `.. code-block:: python` to better illustrate Python code examples within docstrings.
+- Improved variable naming for better readability (e.g., `end_time`).
-- Corrected typos and improved the overall readability of the code.
+- Minor code formatting adjustments for consistency.
-- Made the code more consistent with Python style guides.
+- Updated the `if __name__ == "__main__"` block to show a more descriptive message.

-**Full Code (Improved)**
+**Complete Code (for replacement)**

 ```python
 # \file hypotez/src/utils/cursor_spinner.py